98% of all scientists agree that climate change is real and happening now.

 - Global Temperature Rise: Most of the warming occurred in the past 35 years, with the six warmest years on record taking place since 2010.

 - Warming Oceans: The oceans have absorbed much of this increased heat, with the top 700 meters (about 2,300 feet) of ocean showing warming of 0.302 degrees Fahrenheit since 1969.

 - Shrinking Ice Sheets: The Greenland and Antarctic ice sheets have decreased in mass.
-Data from NASA’s Gravity Recovery and Climate Experiment show Greenland lost and average of 281 billion tons of ice per year between 1993 and 2016, while Antarctica lost about 119 billion tons during the same time period.
+Data from NASA’s Gravity Recovery and Climate Experiment show Greenland lost an average of 281 billion tons of ice per year between 1993 and 2016, while Antarctica lost about 119 billion tons during the same time period.
 The rate of Antarctica ice mass loss has tripled in the last decade.

-- Glacial Retreat: Glaciers are retreating almost everywhere around the world — including in the Alps, Himalayas, Andes, Rockies, Alaska and Africa.
+- Glacial Retreat: Glaciers are retreating almost everywhere around the world — including in the Alps, Himalayas, Andes, Rockies, Alaska, and Africa.

 - Decreased Snow Cover: Satellite observations reveal that the amount of spring snow cover in the Northern Hemisphere has decreased over the past five decades and that the snow is melting earlier.

 - Sea Level Rise: Global sea level rose about 8 inches in the last century.
 The rate in the last two decades, however, is nearly double that of the last century.

 - Declining Arctic Sea Ice: Both the extent and thickness of Arctic sea ice has declined rapidly over the last several decades.

 - Extreme Events: The number of record high-temperature events in the United States has been increasing, while the number of record low-temperature events has been decreasing, since 1950.
 The U.S. has also witnessed increasing numbers of intense rainfall events.